gianfrancodemarco/site/content/posts/Enhancing LLM Tool Usage with Converso.md

 The LLM not only does not hallucinate parameters, but it guides the user through the acquisition of all of the needed data.

-Data is stored into an object and doesn't have to be extracted from the conversation history each time.
-In fact, the history can be a lot shorter and the data won't be forgetten.
+Data is stored in an object and doesn't have to be extracted from the conversation history each time.
+In fact, the history can be a lot shorter and the data won't be forgotten.

-Moreover, before executing any action, a confirmation is asked to the user, presenting all of the corrected data.
+Moreover, before executing any action, a confirmation is asked of the user, presenting all of the corrected data.
 If the LLM (or the user) made a mistake or a wrong assumption, there is room for correction.

 # Conclusions

-Tools are a great addition to LLMs, since they can be used to perform actions in the real world and break the limits of a text-only conversation.
+Tools are a great addition to LLMs since they can be used to perform actions in the real world and break the limits of a text-only conversation.
 However, allowing LLMs to access potentially harmful tools without guidance can be both dangerous and counterproductive.
-Converso is a LangChain-based library that allows to define tools and agents that guide the user toward data acquisition, and ask for confirmation before executing any action.
+Converso is a LangChain-based library that allows to define tools and agents that guide the user toward data acquisition and ask for confirmation before executing any action.
 This allows developers to build complex tools while maintaining control over the unpredictability of LLMs.